👉

 Instructions and Help about Nonstatutory stock options reported on form w-2

-They've Syme here again I'm a securities attorney and I am also a principal in tartan Capital Advisors and today we have an interesting topic well it's actually a boring topic but you're going to find it very interesting because it has significant impact on our clientele and that is stock option programs and there's two kinds of stock option programs which makes it a little bit confusing and then there's 83-b election which hat which puts a whole different color on the whole discussion and I wanted to kind of go through this and explain to you what the statutory program is what the non-statutory program is and why 83-b almost makes it so it doesn't matter if you actually want to speed ahead in the video you can cut to the chase in the bottom line but but let's let's go through it I'll try to make it painless okay so a statutory stock option program is a is available only to employees of the company okay so not not the consultants not attorneys not friends not vendors it's just for employees okay and when the options are initially granted it's not a taxable event when the stock person converts from the option into the stock that's also not a taxable event that's important also and then finally when they go and actually sell the stock that's when it's a taxable event now there's a question when they finally sell the stock which is the only taxable event okay is it considered long term capital gains or short term capital gains the short term capital gains is ordinary income just like w2 earnings so you don't want that okay anyone void that the rule is in order for the ultimate sale to be considered long term capital gains...
+They've Syme here again.
+I'm a securities attorney and I am also a principal in Tartan Capital Advisors.
+Today we have an interesting topic.
+Well, it's actually a boring topic, but you're going to find it very interesting because it has a significant impact on our clientele.
+That topic is stock option programs.
+There are two kinds of stock option programs, which makes it a little bit confusing.
+And then there's the 83(b) election, which puts a whole different color on the whole discussion.
+I wanted to go through this and explain to you what the statutory program is, what the non-statutory program is, and why 83(b) almost makes it so it doesn't matter.
+If you actually want to speed ahead in the video, you can cut to the chase and get to the bottom line.
+But let's go through it.
+I'll try to make it painless.
+So, a statutory stock option program is available only to employees of the company.
+Not consultants, not attorneys, not friends, not vendors.
+It's just for employees.
+When the options are initially granted, it's not a taxable event.
+When the stock person converts from the option into the stock, that's also not a taxable event.
+That's important.
+Finally, when they go and actually sell the stock, that's when it's a taxable event.
+Now, there's a question when they finally sell the stock, which is the only taxable event.
+Is it considered long-term capital gains or short-term capital gains?
+Short-term capital gains is ordinary income, just like W2 earnings.
+So, you don't want that.
+Anyone would avoid that.
+The rule is, in order for the ultimate sale to be considered long-term capital gains, it has to be either two years from the date that the option was granted or one year from the date it was exercised.
+If...